okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Trusted applications are backend applications that act as an authentication broker or login portal for your Okta organization and may start an authentication or recovery transaction with an administrator API token.
 Trusted apps may implement their own recovery flows and primary authentication process and may collect additional metadata about the user before primary authentication successfully completes.

-> **Note:** Trusted web applications may need to override the [client request context](https://developer.okta.com/docs/api/#client-request-context) to forward the originating client context for the user.
+> **Note:** Trusted web apps may need to override the [client request context](https://developer.okta.com/docs/api/#client-request-context) to forward the originating client context for the user.

 ## Get started with authentication